aleloup-ops/nestjs-simple-crud/README.md

 ## How to use the project ##

-Since this project only contains an API
+Since this project only contains an API, you can either call it by yourself on port 3000 with the "/graphql" endpoint.
+I also implemented graphql playground, so you can just access "localhost:3000/graphql" on any browser and try querying from there.

 ## Documentation ##